kimh/clojure-by-example/source/index.md

 <br>

-To check if a set includes another set, you use `superset?`.
+To check if a set includes another set, use `superset?`.

 # Maps